|

 by Alan Sondheim

-In Playz by Alan Sondheim, extreme base desires take over base desires, control becomes politics becomes control, and zaniness is exposed as violence, sex, arousal and betrayal.
+In Playz by Alan Sondheim, extreme base desires take over base desires, control becomes politics becomes control, and zaniness is exposed as violence, sex, arousal and betrayal. by Jeff Harrison

-Jeff Harrison's Sharks of Mary Shelley explores the subterfuges and circumscriptions of the authorial persona before a backdrop of cannibalised historical identities filtered through the ventriloquism of poetic utterances.
+Jeff Harrison's Sharks of Mary Shelley explores the subterfuges and circumscriptions of the authorial persona before a backdrop of cannibalised historical identities filtered through the ventriloquism of poetic utterances. by Bill Drennan

 Stories Short and Strange is the first volume of a unique collection by Bill Drennan.
-These tales are typically laced with blends of absurdist science fiction, satire, childish cartoonism and black space humour.
+These tales are typically laced with blends of absurdist science fiction, satire, childish cartoonism and black space humour. by Jack Foley

 Jack Foley's King Amour is a series of amour-plated adventures that take the rider on a fifty-year journey in a soi-disant con-sciousness that takes itself serially and postulates both pos and impostures in a grand, grad granulation of mic and picturation.
 The Kong is dead, but the Konig kicks.
 Who but Amour would dorothy these ravings?
-As the great, inspiring, and possibly loony Samuel Greenberg wrote, 'The blue, faded purple, horizon mount / Seemed to bellow the valleys in mists / Of enriching, ensuing, divine shadowings... / Where may this be?'
+As the great, inspiring, and possibly loony Samuel Greenberg wrote, 'The blue, faded purple, horizon mount / Seemed to bellow the valleys in mists / Of enriching, ensuing, divine shadowings... / Where may this be?' by Evelyn Posamentier

 In Brainiography Evelyn Posamentier creates a dreamscape in which objects become animate and humans objectified, both inhabiting a marginal realm between physical and virtual dimensions.
 In language that is neither pre-modern nor postmodern, a compelling narrative brings language to a turning point.
 Here is poetry responsive to encounters with world and technology—brutal and immediate.
-A new form of witness.
+A new form of witness. by Chris Stroffolino

 Chris Stroffolino’s Light as a Fetter is a collection of poems inspired by Cliffs Notes.
-A collection that John Ashbery has described as 'carelessly brilliant'.
+A collection that John Ashbery has described as 'carelessly brilliant'. by Rich Curtis

 As a performance art piece, Rich Curtis became a licensed notary public in 2009.
 Since that time he has notarized many things, none of which have been legal documents.
 Curtis is fascinated by the idea of being legally bound to TRUTH.
 His personal view that truth is inherently subjective runs counter to the notion of a legal and absolute truth.
 As part of this project he devised an exercise of witnessing one true thing each day.
 For the most part Curtis tried to pick the most obscure, least significant event of a given day.
 He distilled each of these moments into one sentence.
 The result of this is A Year of Ordinary Moments, where the body of the text is the result of his daily observations.